This post may contain affiliate links which give me a small commission at no extra charge to you!

 They’ll be plenty more holidays in the future. 🙂

-Instead of fancy Christmas decorations, buy a newborn Santa hat and take lots of pictures!
+Instead of fancy Christmas decorations, buy a Newborn Santa outfit and take lots of pictures!

 Your memories of this season will be extra special, no matter what you do!